-Orville and Wilbur’s sister, Katherine, was soon brought to Europe to organize the calendar of events, go to meetings, and discuss the invention with potential buyers and meet celebrities, royalty and nobility alike.
+Orville and Wilbur’s sister, Katherine, was soon brought to Europe to organize the calendar of events and go to meetings as well as discuss their invention with potential buyers and meet celebrities, royalty, and nobility alike.
 The Wrights could not have managed it without her.
-It took a lot of time maintaining the aeroplane, setting up the launch track and the weighted tower that launched the Wright Flyer into the air.
+It took a lot of time maintaining the aeroplane, setting up the launch track, and the weighted tower that launched the Wright Flyer into the air.
 She played a key role for them, ensuring that everything was properly handled — indeed, the Wrights’ efforts were a family business in all respects.

 In October 1908, from Le Mans, France, Wilbur Wright wrote that, “Princes & millionaires are thick as fleas.”
 Indeed, the three Wrights were celebrated as heroes and invited to dinners wherever they went.
 Crowds gathered for their demonstration flights and newspapers published breathless reports.
 The French military was astonished at the aeroplane that the Wrights had brought over and confirmed their interest in a business deal to license the technology.